-Contests are a great way to get people excited for your event.
+Contests are a great way to get people excited about your event.
 After all, everyone wants to be a winner.
-But it won’t work if your contest is just another Twitter sweepstakes that’s been done a million times.
+But it won’t work if your contest is just another Twitter sweepstakes that have been done a million times.
 It needs to be tailored to your audience and feel like a logical extension of your brand.

 Email design company Litmus used a unique, one-of-a-kind contest to promote its event.

 Inspired by Willy Wonka, Litmus used coding tricks to hide five golden tickets to the Email Design Conference inside an email promoting the event.
 The first person to find each ticket and tweet at Litmus with proof got to attend for free.